lexnederbragt/MBV3070-H19/5_biopython.md

 Second, go to this page [this genbank file](macaca.gbk), copy the contents and  and save it in a file in the same place as you saved other files.
 Save it as macaca.gbk.
 This file contains only one genbank entry - we are going to have a look at it.

+Take the code shown below, and save it in a file.
+We are going to explore the genbank file by gradually expanding on this script.

 ```python
 import sys
 from Bio import SeqIO # Have to import the module to have access to it.